 Usefull as a DIY emergency battery for USB powered ...
 Read more

 Great gadget for a very reasonable price.

 I use this step-up booster to transform the voltage of 3 solar panels (about 1.5V) to 5V.

 The current however is insuficcient to charge my smartphone.
 Most other devices charged well.
-(I think maximum current at 1.5V input is about 500mA) Difficult to attach to something, since there are no holes in the PCB....
+(I think maximum current at 1.5V input is about 500mA) Difficult to attach ...
 Read more

 Note:Stock and Availability shown on this site is for your reference only.
 While